Interacting with Amazon Simple Storage Service with components and automations - AWS App Studio

 • transformToByteArray: Returns an array of 8-bit unsigned integers.
 This response serves the purpose of a byte array, which allows storage and manipulation of binary data.
 Must be awaited, for example: await results.GetObject1.Body.transformToByteArray();

-Next, you will add components to the pages you created earlier, and configure them with your automations so users can use your app to view and delete files.
+Next, you will add components to the pages you created earlier, and configure them with your automations so that users can use your app to view and delete files.

 Add and configure page components